Information for Candidates

 A person is eligible to be nominated as a candidate in any election if on nomination date they are:

-A resident of the local jurisdiction and the ward, if any, for six consecutive months immediately preceding nomination day, and;
+• A resident of the local jurisdiction for the six consecutive months immediately preceding Nomination Day. -

 See Local Authorities Election Act s.
 22